 - 1. Jeremy Holm, Director, Development Approvals, provided the Committee with a PowerPoint presentation.
-Highlights included: - The City does have provisions for allowing temporary and permanent accommodation in recreational vehicles (RV's) - Temporary accommodations are allowed: - During construction of a single dwelling for residents of the dwelling - For non-paying guests of the owner/occupant of a single dwelling for a maximum of 42 days in a calendar year - o In a campground on properties zoned Agricultural Rural Residential (AR1) for up to 90 days in a calendar year - Nanaimo is unique in that we have locations where temporary and permanent RV accommodations are allowed - Temporary or permanent locations include a portion of Living Forest Campground, Resort on the Lake (1142 Woss Lake Drive) and Westwood Lake RV (380 Westwood Road) - Challenges with permanent accommodation in an RV outside of the specified zones include grey and black water disposal, electrical systems, and how to charge for property taxes and user rate fees - The Affordable Housing Strategy recommends consideration of allowing RV's in mobile home parks and creation of other areas where RV's could be lived in on a permanent basis - Staff are researching expanding the definition of secondary suites to include modular units based on lot size and services (hook-ups) available
+Highlights included: - The City does have provisions for allowing temporary and permanent accommodation in recreational vehicles (RV's) - Temporary accommodations are allowed: - During construction of a single dwelling for residents of the dwelling - For non-paying guests of the owner/occupant of a single dwelling for a maximum of 42 days in a calendar year - o In a campground on properties zoned Agricultural Rural Residential (AR1) for up to 90 days in a calendar year - Nanaimo is unique in that we have locations where temporary and permanent RV accommodations are allowed - Temporary or permanent locations include a portion of Living Forest Campground, Resort on the Lake (1142 Woss Lake Drive) and Westwood Lake RV (380 Westwood Road) - Challenges with permanent accommodation in an RV outside of the specified zones include grey and black water disposal, electrical systems, and how to charge for property taxes and user rate fees - The Affordable Housing Strategy recommends consideration of allowing RV's in mobile home parks and creation of other areas where RV's could be lived in on a permanent basis - In 2019, Council expanded the zoning bylaw to allow modular dwelling units to be used as detached secondary suites